iamlaksh1/site/content/posts/Certifcate.md

 - Self-supervised Learning: Tapping the Power of Unlabeled Data
 - From Text to Image and Back: Image Generation from Text and Change Captioning in -   Remote Sensing
 - Deep Learning for SAR
-- Machine Learning and Earth Observation for Sustainable Development Goals
+- Machine Learning and Earth Observation for Sustainable Development Goals.

   ![Introduction to Machine Learning for EO](../images/certificate.png)